pwindle/x-spaces-volume-control/README.md

 The popup → tab direction uses `tabs.sendMessage`; if the content script isn't there yet (extension reloaded while the tab stayed open) the popup injects both scripts on demand with `scripting.executeScript`.
-A content script left over from an **older** version answers unknown messages instead of throwing, so `sendToTab` treats that reply as "not there" and the injection happens then too — otherwise the setting would silently never apply.
+A stale copy left in the tab answers unknown messages instead of throwing, so `sendToTab` treats that reply as "not there" and re-injects — otherwise the setting would silently never apply.
 Re-injection is safe because `volume-ui.js` returns early if a live copy is already installed.

 ### Who owns the level